MooersLab/cctbxsnips-SublimeText3/README.md

 *Note* After opening a connection from a code cell in a Jupyter Notebook (light-theme) to Sublime Text (dark-theme), a markdown document will appear in Sublime Text.
 You will need to manually change the scope to Python by clicking on the markdown text in the lower righthand corner (see second image below).
 This will open a menu with a list of programming languages.
 Select **python**.
 Now you will be able to access the snippets.

-The image below shows popup menu of snippets and autocompletion text that appear in SublimeText by entering two letters in found in the list of code fragments.
+The image below shows a popup menu of snippets and autocompletion text that appear in SublimeText by entering two letters found in the list of code fragments.

 <p align="center"><img src="images/snippetMenu.png" style="width: 90vw; min-width: 330px;"></p>

 The image below shows how entering a third letter `p` (e.g., "imp") of the word *import* narrowed the list of snippets to *millerMtzImports*.
-The "imp" letters appear in the Juptyer notebook instantly, but the snippets are only accessed from Sublime Text.
+The "imp" letters appear in the Jupyter notebook instantly, but the snippets are only accessed from Sublime Text.
 The snippet is in the miller array family of snippets.
 The use of the miller submodule is an older approach to importing mtz files into CCTBX.

 <p align="center"><img src="images/threeLetters.png" style="width: 90vw; min-width: 330px;"></p>

 The image below shows the result of hitting tab after selecting the desired snippet in the list of snippets.
 The highlighted text in the snippet in SublimeText is a placeholder value.
-This placeholder at the only nontrivail tab stop in the snippet (There is another tab stop at the bottom of the snippet that moves the cursor to the start of a new line.
-Enter the desired mtz filename by typing over the placeholder value to customize for your use.
+This placeholder at the only non-trivial tab stop in the snippet (There is another tab stop at the bottom of the snippet that moves the cursor to the start of a new line.
+Enter the desired mtz filename by typing over the placeholder value to customize the snippet for your use.

 <p align="center"><img src="images/insertedSnippet.png" style="width: 90vw; min-width: 330px;"></p>